alanpich/tvImagePlus/core/components/imageplus/docs/mkdocs/usage.md

 options | Extended phpThumb options for the image [^4]. | -
 tpl | Template chunk for the snippet output [^5]. | ImagePlus.image
 value | Use your own JSON encoded value for the snippet output.
-The properties `tvname` and `docid` are ignored. | -
+The properties `tvname` and `docid` are ignored. | - debug | Log debug informations in MODX error log. | No

 **Example**